 - In 2016, Saanich began a 5-year program to convert 6,000 of their 9,000 street lights from High Pressure Sodium (HPS) lamps to energy efficient Light Emitting Diodes (LEDs).
 The program will result in a 51% reduction in overall electricity use and an annual savings of $214,000 and 26 tCO2e once fully complete.
 The LED fixtures also have a longer life span than HPS fixtures reducing the need for maintenance.

 In 2014, Saanich launched the Greener Garbage Collection initiative to divert organics from the landfill and reduce community GHGs.
 Following the first full year of implementation, this added service has reduced landfilled waste by more than 50%.

-In 2016 over 9,000 tonnes of organics were diverted from landfill through the curbside collection program, with an additional 8,000 tonnes of garden waste from the Municipal Yard and 2,500 tonnes of leaves collected curbside.
+In 2016 over 9,000 tonnes of organics were diverted from landfill through the curbside collection program, with an additional 7,600 tonnes of garden waste from the Municipal Yard.
+This equates to approximately 7,500 tonnes of GHG emissions saved a year.

 Learn more about the Greener Garbage Collection Program.

 Preparing for a Changing Climate

 The District is committed to protecting and preparing its assets in a changing climate and helping the community cope with severe events by:

 - Using resilience as a guiding principle for all decision making

 - Upgrading corporate facilities and infrastructure to maintain routine service levels in light of climate change